-- Credentialing and Coordination of Benefits. - Claims subject to retrospective audit. - Investigation of fraud and abuse or potential inappropriate billing practices in circumstances where there is a reasonable belief that such a need exists.
+- Credentialing and Coordination of Benefits. - Claims subject to retrospective audit. - Investigation of fraud and abuse or potential inappropriate billing practices in circumstances where there is a reasonable belief that such a need exists. - Quality initiatives

-There may be additional individual circumstances when Hamaspik Medicare needs to request medical records to support claim processing.
+There may be additional individual circumstances when Hamaspik Medicare needs to request medical records to support claim processing and other initiatives.